SusgUY446/color-changer/README.md

 # color-changer
-let users change the background color of your site (resrts when the page is refreshed)
+let users change the background color of your site (resets when the page is refreshed)

+demo: susguy446.github.io/color-changer/index.html